functioncall/movie-script/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)

-# Movie script: get movies for a given director
+# Movie script: Get movies for a given director

 This script takes director name as argument and returns the list of movies directed by him/her.